joergschultzelutter/openapi-to-robot-framework-datadriver-testgenerator/README.md

   - An Excel file which will be used by the Robot Framework test as input data
   - Optional: generate Jira / XRay Test / Test Exceution tickets and associate them with the Robot Framework test
 - All input data is template-based, meaning that you can apply simple modifications to Jira / Robot template files which will then represent the foundation for the future Excel/Robot test file
+- All resulting files will no longer be dependent on the initial OpenAPI input file.
+The idea for this program is that it will generate the majority of required code for you and that you customize that code later on for your needs.

 ## Excel features